Panic (Birtwistle): Reception

 Panic has been called a succès de scandale due to the widespread negative press it received at its premiere.

 As it was part of the programme of the Last Night of the 1995 Proms season it was broadcast live on BBC television and Radio 3.
 Although the Proms has a tradition of premiering new music, the Last Night was traditionally associated with "safe" traditional patriotic pieces such as "Rule, Britannia!" and "Land of Hope and Glory".
 Subsequently the BBC was reported to have received "thousands" of complaints.
+The New York Times described the Last Night of the Proms as "traditionally jingoistic", and quoted Birtwhistle as saying, "I was treading on a sacred cow and the attendant manure".

 Some newspaper comments were scathing, chiefly from non-music journalists who had their attention drawn to it because of its prominent scheduling, although John Harle said that he "read a nice review on the Monday [following the concert]".

 There were in fact several positive notices by music journalists: Hilary Finch in The Times stated that the piece had "tremendous, unremitting energy".
 Robert Maycock in The Independent stated that "John Harle played it with astonishing physical and expressive power, and the drummer, Paul Clarvis, matched precision with brilliance."

 These more measured views have remained.
 In 2012 it was described by Tom Service in The Guardian as "one of the most dazzling and dynamic pieces written in the last 20 years".